 In the embassy area everything is a bit more western and we buy a cup of coffee in a cafe.

 Meanwhile, our math teacher talks about his private life.
-He himself has two wives, according to tradition.
+According to tradition, he himself has two wives.

 His father even had several.
 As a result, he has 33 brothers and 19 sisters.
 We were quiet for a while, his father was not a quiet person.